 If there are only 3-4 days until the event, it might not be possible to book tickets online anymore.
 However, if you find yourself in the situation of needing last minute tickets, don’t get disheartened too early.

 You might still be able to purchase tickets in person, when you are in Japan.
 Here are 5 possible ways to purchase last minute event tickets.

 If not sold out, you could still try to purchase tickets at a ticket machine at one of the major convenience store chains (Lawson, FamilyMart, Seven Eleven, MiniStop, Circle K).

-There are some youtube videos that show how to purchase tickets from those machines but note that the process for the event you’re looking for might be slightly different than shown.
+There are some YouTube videos that show how to purchase tickets from those machines, but note that the process for the event you’re looking for might be slightly different from shown.

 Also, the videos we found for FamiPort are actually for Taiwanese machines, not the ones in Japan.
 Note also that for many events, convenience store sale also stops a few days before the show.

-Online sites such as eplus, Ticket Pia and L-tike usually stop selling tickets a few days before the show but sometimes they still sell so called Toujitsuken (当日券).
+Online sites such as eplus, Ticket Pia and Lawson Ticket usually stop selling tickets a few days before the show, but sometimes they still sell so called Tojitsu-ken (当日券).

 No matter if sold out or not, there might also be scalpers hanging around near the venue.
 Oftentimes, they will hold their tickets and a wallet in the same hand in a visible manner (as a sign that they have tickets for sale).

-For those reasons that we don’t recommend going that route.
-In some cases it might be the absolute last chance, though.
+For those reasons, we don’t recommend going that route.
+In some cases, it might be the absolute last chance, though.